anibalsolon/vscode-neuro-viewer/README.md

 ![My brain in the viewer](https://raw.githubusercontent.com/anibalsolon/vscode-neuro-viewer/main/neuro-viewer-screenshot.png)

-*(yes, that's my brain, so not worried on defacing it :)*
+*(yes, that's my head, so not worried on defacing it :)*
 ## Known Issues

-* Does not display other axis
-* Need to add tests!
+* It just renders the first volume of a fMRI.